 - Steel America – Further operating improvement with positive EBIT contributions

-To ensure the positive development of our financial indicators in the short, medium and long term, we must also systematically improve the performance of important indirect financial parameters. thyssenkrupp has therefore set itself indirect financial targets (IFTs) in the areas technology and innovations, environment, climate and energy, purchasing, and people.
-Our progress towards these targets is measured annually by thyssenkrupp's Sustainability Committee, which includes the Group Executive Board, the CEOs of the business areas and heads of corporate functions.
-Information on improvements already achieved, the status of target achievement and the associated management processes is provided in the corresponding sections and on our website.
+A key part of our Strategic Way Forward is the management of indirect financial parameters.
+Accordingly, thyssenkrupp has set itself indirect financial targets (IFTs) in the areas technology and innovations, environment, climate, energy, purchasing and people.
+Our progress towards these targets is measured annually by thyssenkrupp’s Sustainability Committee, which includes the Group Executive Board, the CEOs of the business areas and heads of corporate functions.
+The Groupwide targets are factored into the management’s variable compensation via the sustainability multiplier.

 In the reporting year for example further progress was made in the areas energy efficiency, energy management, and occupational safety and health.
 More information on the individual targets can be found in the relevant sections and the detailed sustainability reporting on our website.

 |3.5 TWh energy efficiency gains by 2019 / 2020||TWh||2.2||2.75||+0.55||Environment, energy, climate|